OpenWaterAnalytics/epanet-msx/Readme.md

 This repository has gone through some substantial changes that will be highlighted below.

-The goal behind the restructuring of EPANET-MSX was to remove dependencies on EPANET as well as dependencies on the specific (.inp) EPANET input file and the (.msx) MSX input files.
+The goal behind the restructuring of EPANET-MSX was to remove dependencies on EPANET as well as dependencies on the EPANET input file (.inp) and the MSX input file (.msx).
 This way users can use EPANET-MSX as a toolkit rather than just through the input files.
 However it was also an important feature to maintain complete backwards compatibility.
 In order to maintain backwards compatibility in the easiest way possible, the repository was split into